-Aviation accounts for about 2% of global emissions, and international aviation represents 1.3%.
+Aviation accounts for about 2.5% to 3% of global emissions, and international aviation represents 1.3%.
 ICAO has been discussing the topic of CO2 emissions from international aviation for decades.
 However, in 2010, ICAO adopted two sectoral aspirational goals, 2% annual fuel efficiency improvement and carbon neutral growth from 2020.

-Unfortunately these initiatives are largely surpassed by the predicted growth of aviation sector.
-In order to achieve its goal ICAO focused in the past three years on the last measure of the basket which is the global market-based measure, which is a preferred approach to local and regional initiatives.
+Unfortunately, these initiatives are largely surpassed by the predicted growth of the aviation sector.
+In order to achieve its goal, ICAO focused in the past three years on the last measure of the basket which is the global market-based measure, which is a preferred approach to local and regional initiatives.

-Moreover ICAO had to take into account the 2015 UNFCCC Paris agreement and complement its ambitions.
-Paris agreement includes only domestic aviation and international aviation emissions are under ICAO’s responsibility.
+Moreover, ICAO had to take into account the 2015 UNFCCC Paris agreement and complement its ambitions.
+The Paris agreement includes only domestic aviation and international aviation emissions are under ICAO’s responsibility.

 How does CORSIA work?

-ICAO has agreed that the GMBM will be a Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) rather than a cap and trade system like EU ETS.
-This scheme will therefore require the airlines to offset some of their emissions but not necessarily reduce their own emissions.
+ICAO has agreed that the GMBM will be a Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) rather than a cap and trade system like the EU ETS.
+This scheme will therefore require airlines to offset some of their emissions but not necessarily reduce their emissions.

-According to the Assembly Resolution, the average level of CO2 emissions from international aviation covered by the scheme between 2019 and 2020 represents the basis for carbon neutral growth from 2020, against which emissions in future years are compared.
-In any year from 2021 when international aviation CO2 emissions covered by the scheme exceed the average baseline emissions of 2019 and 2020, this difference represents the sector's offsetting requirements for that year.
+According to the 41st Assembly Resolution, the initial average level of CO2 emissions from international aviation covered by the scheme between 2019 and 2020 represents the basis for carbon neutral growth from 2020, against which emissions in future years are compared.
+However, due to the onset of the covid pandemic that witnessed a rapid decline in international air transport, which drove the decision to amend and consider only 2019 CO2 emissions as a baseline.
+In any year from 2021 when international aviation CO2 emissions covered by the scheme exceed the baseline emissions of 2019, this difference represents the sector's offsetting requirements for that year.